jairo-rocha55/epistasis/README.md

 # epistasis
-cancer genes
+cancer genes.
-Unzip the file to get a project that gets epistaric genes in cancer.
+Unzip the file to get a project that gets epistatic genes in cancer.